Flexatone: Uses

 The flexatone is sometimes heard in funk music, and occasionally in pop music for special effect.
 It is occasionally used in the soundtracks of films or cartoons to represent "ghosts" or other paranormal phenomena.
 The instrument is also typical and common in G-Funk music.

 The instrument is not often used in classical music, but it appears in the work of Arnold Schoenberg, Hans Werner Henze, Sofia Gubaidulina, György Ligeti and others.
 Schoenberg employed it, "unrealistically...accurate bursts of widely spaced sounds being hardly obtainable with such abruptness," in his Variations for Orchestra Op.31 (1928) and his unfinished opera Moses und Aron (1932).
 The cellist in Sofia Gubaidulina's The Canticle of the Sun (1998) plays a bowed flexatone before the final section.
 Alfred Schnittke used it in his Faust Cantata (1983), in the Tuba Mirum movement of his Requiem (1975), in his Viola Concerto (1985), and in his score for the ballet Peer Gynt (1987), the flexatone represents the sound of the moaning wind.
 György Ligeti used it in many of his works, such as his 1988 concerto for piano second movement and his opera Le Grand Macabre (1977).
 Peter Maxwell Davies uses it in the third movement of his Symphony No. 1 (1976), as well as three of them at the climax of his opera The Lighthouse (1980).
 Vivian Fine owned a flexatone, and used flexatone music in compositions such as The Race of Life (1937).

 In popular culture

-A Flexatone can be heard in the track 'Sing Swan Song' by the band Can, from their 1972 album Ege Bamyasi.
+A Flexatone can be heard in the track "Sing Swan Song" by the band Can, from their 1972 album Ege Bamyasi.
 It is also used in the theme song of Grand Theft Auto: San Andreas (2004), as well as a recurring sound effect in the anime Mobile Suit Gundam and its sequels.

+They Might Be Giants utilize a Flextone in their song "Stalk Of Wheat", from their 2004 album The Spine.

 Josef Škvorecký incorporates the Flexatone as a narrative device in his story, "Oh, Maytime Witch!" in his 1975 book, Prima sezóna, published in English translation, in 1982, as The Swell Season.